 If someone must use a face shield without a mask, the CDC says the shield “should wrap around the sides of the wearer’s face and extend to below the chin.
 Disposable face shields should only be worn for a single use.
 Reusable face shields should be cleaned and disinfected after each use.”

-First, make sure the top of your mask fits snugly against your skin (to minimize vapor from your breath from going up toward your eyes).
+First, make sure the top of your mask fits snugly against your skin.
 Then put your glasses over the snug-fitting top portion of your mask.

 If that doesn’t do the trick, soap and water can create a barrier that prevents glasses from fogging up.
 Here’s how.